sanchox/gray16norm/README.md

 - Fixed-point instead of float on the hot path:
   - Scalar path uses Q32.32 (accuracy, portability).
   - AArch64 NEON path uses Q8 scaling with rounding (significantly faster; difference vs Q32.32 is within ±1 LSB; saturation ensures [0..255]).
-- Hardware-specific optimizations for i.MX8MP (Cortex-A53, aarch64):
+- Hardware-specific optimizations for ARM SoC (Cortex-A53, aarch64):
   - Auto min/max scan and normalization are vectorized with ARM NEON (enabled automatically on aarch64).
   - For armv7 with NEON, you may enable NEON via compiler flags (see below).

-Note: earlier README versions mentioned a LUT optimization and `transform_size`.
-They are not used in the current code.
-A LUT for manual mode can be added later as a separate optimization if needed.
+The RGB path applies the palette LUT to normalized 16-bit indices (0..65535) before projecting to RGB; GRAY8 path uses fixed-point scaling and SIMD where available.

 ## Tests